 The collection is continually growing through the increased awareness of our research program within the Forensic Anthropology Center (FAC).
-Just under 1000 individuals are curated in the collection with birth years ranging from 1892 to 2011.
+Over 1700 individuals are curated in the collection with birth years ranging from 1892 to 2016.
 Most individuals have birth years after 1940.
 The collection encompasses individuals of both sexes and all adult age ranges (see figures of age, sex and ancestry distribution).
 The collection does include a small number of infant and fetal remains (N=42) and cremains (N=47) at this time.
-All skeletal remains housed in the collection are donated to the Forensic Anthropology Center from an individual prior to death, the family of a deceased individual, or from the Medical Examiner.
-(Refer to Body Donation for more information.)
-Medical examiner donations comprise much of the early donations to the program, but have been a declining aspect of our donation program.
-Currently, over two-thirds of the donations to the FAC are from families of decedents or directly by individuals.
+All skeletal remains housed in the collection are donated to the Forensic Anthropology Center from an individual prior to death or the family of a deceased individual (Refer to Body Donation for more information.)

-Students, faculty and researchers interested in using the collection must seek pre-approval of their projects.
-Valid, non-destructive proposals will be entertained.
-A research request form can be obtained through contacting Dawnie Steadman regarding use of this facility.
-It is highly encouraged to provide a research proposal and a letter of support from an advisor.
+Students, faculty and researchers interested in using the collection must seek pre-approval of their projects by completing a research request form and submitting it to Dawnie Steadman.
+Students must provide a research proposal and a letter of support from an advisor.
 Please provide enough time prior to dates of use for the processing of your request.
-Limited photography is allowed and will be determined on a case by case basis.
+Limited photography is allowed and will be granted on a case by case basis.